wolfSSL/wolfssl-nginx/README.md

  - no multiple certificates (ssl_certificate.t)
  - many not work, leaves coredump (ssl_engine_keys.t)

-There will be failures of SSL tests for the following reasons:
- - no support for setting verification depth
- - no support for certificate authorities in certificate request ("no trusted sent")

 Note: the file ssl_ecc.t in wolfssl-nginx can be used with the Nginx test system.